 Extenuating circumstances do NOT include:

-The Satisfactory Progress Appeals Board defines “attempted hours” as: any course in which a student is registered on or after the financial aid census date.
+Definition of “attempted hours” is: any course in which a student is registered on or after the financial aid census date.
 Census date is on the Student Financial Aid Office’s calendar each semester.
 A course dropped on or after this date is considered as attempted hours for financial aid.
 These hours appear on, and are monitored on, the official records and transcripts maintained by the University.